Kidra521/CarND-LaneLines-P1-1/writeup_template.md

 ## Udacity Self Driving Car Nanodegree

 ### This document describe the methods to find the lane lands.

 ---

 **Finding Lane Lines on the Road**

+The tools you have are color selection, region of interest selection, grayscaling, Gaussian smoothing, Canny Edge Detection and Hough Tranform line detection.
 The goals / steps of this project are the following:
 * Color selection.
 The channel threshold should be properly tuned.
 * Region masking to find the Region Of Interest(ROI).
 Remove other stuff.
 * Turn the RGB to GrayScale.
 * Image noise elimination.
 * Edge detection.
 Use Canny, and just cv2.canny().
 * Hough transform.
 Tune the parameters to get proper lane line.
-* Some linear regression to eliminate noise segment.
+* Some linear regression to eliminate noise segment,connect/average/extrapolate the line segments.
+* Generate new image files and highlight the laneline on it.
+* Manage the lanelines object data for further utility.

 [//]: # (Image References)